Master the secret of building a REALLY tall spaghetti and marshmallow tower.

 For the bottom two layers of the tower, double up the strands of spaghetti in the vertical connectors, it reduces slippage and adds support.

-Start by building pyramids with four marshmallows at the base and one at the top (1).
+STEP 1: Start by building pyramids with four marshmallows at the base and one at the top.
 Use 1/2 length strands of spaghetti to connect the base and full length strands to connect the base to the marshmallow at the top.

-And remember, always push the spaghetti deep into the marshmallow, it provides more grip (2).
+And remember, always push the spaghetti deep into the marshmallow, it provides more grip (B).

-Next, take two completed pyramids and join them together with a ‘bottomless’ pyramid (3).
-Then connect the bases with two strands of spaghetti (4).
+STEP 2: Next, take two completed pyramids and join them together with a ‘bottomless’ pyramid.

-Build a second layer of pyramids on top of the first layer, this one will consist of two rows of three pyramids (7).
+STEP 6: Build a second layer of pyramids on top of the first layer, this one will consist of two rows of three pyramids.

 Note: For layer 3 we have to change tack, because if it were another row of pyramids it would consist of only two pyramids!

-Start by connecting the six marshmallows at the top of layer 2 to four marshmallows in square formation (8).
-If necessary add diagonal cross braces to provide extra rigidty.
+STEP 7: Start by connecting the six marshmallows at the top of layer 2 to four marshmallows in square formation.
+Add lots of diagonal cross braces to provide extra rigidty.

-Add two ‘flying buttresses’, each made from a single marshmallow supported by spaghetti, this will help support the spire - follow the illustration above (9).
+STEP 8: Construct two ‘flying buttresses’ on opposite sides, each made from a single marshmallow supported by spaghetti, this will help support the spire.

-To make the spire connect three cubes, with a base the same size as the four marshmallows in layer 3.
-Add DIAGONAL cross braces to each side, and across OPPOSITE sides (12), otherwise the cubes will collapse.
+STEP 9: To make the spire connect three cubes, with a base the same size as the four marshmallows in layer 3.
+Add DIAGONAL cross braces to each side, and across OPPOSITE sides, otherwise the cubes will collapse.

-Don’t try burning or cooking the marshmallows in order to ‘strengthen’ them - it doesn’t work.
-Also, if you are likely to move your tower, build it on a tray or piece of wood first!
+Don’t try burning or cooking the marshmallows in order to ‘strengthen’ them - it doesn’t work!

-Spaghetti and marshmallow tower challenges often require an egg to be supported by the structure.
-The best way to do that is by creating a ‘nest’ from short strands of spaghetti pushed into the top marshmallow (15).
+STEP 14: Spaghetti and marshmallow tower challenges often require an egg to be supported by the structure.
+The best way to do that is by creating a ‘nest’ from short strands of spaghetti pushed into the top marshmallow.

 - 2 packets of Spaghetti